staticsafe/centarra-cli/README.md

 ### Installation

-Currently, you can grab a clone of this repository as it goes, and run the cli.py file out-of-the box - however, you will need to have the `requests` module installed.
+Currently, you can grab a clone of this repository and run the cli.py file out-of-the box - however, you will need to have the `requests` module installed.

 This can be done easily with the PIP Python package manager: